 The best way to insure that you are held accountable is to partner up or join a community of like minded people that have the same interest and concerns as you.
 The RTD Forum is designed to offer a link between questions and answers from people who may have the same concerns about their money and the monetary educational journey.
 If you have questions or need answers the best place to go is to a site dedicated to educating the subscribers of Rethinking the Dollar.

 Along the road towards getting an education there will be a need for a community.
 When two or more are gathered to discuss and learn from each other change and improvement will be the result.

 Visit the RTD University page (here)to began your Dollarcation studies.
 To stay up to date with the latest news and events surrounding monetary matters, subscribe to the RTD YouTube Channel (here) .

 The most important step is to use what you learn to make a difference.
 Once you know better you can do better.
 By reading educational material, listening to commentary, and proactively sharing your knowledge you become more monetarily literate on the subject of money and finance.
 Not only will you be making a difference in your life, but those who depend on you.

 The best way to spark curiosity and to engage family and friends about one of the most important subjects of their life is to share what you have learned where you tend to hang out most.
 RTD has made it easy to follow, like and comment on articles and post that give insight into everything monetarily relevant in today’s economy.

 Please take a second and join the social media sites.
 On Twitter, Facebook and Google+ is where information is shared throughout the day as it happens.
 All the news will be thought provoking and informative guaranteed.

 Share this message and educate those around you.
-Click the links at the top of the page or bottom to follow Rethinking the Dollar.
+Click the links above to start the Rethinking the Dollar process.